 AI, knowledge transfer, Flemish industry, Adoption of AI

-The AI Impulse program is an initiative of the Flemish government to support innovative academic research and industrial technology transfer initiatives in Flanders around AI.
+The AI Impulse programme is an initiative of the Flemish government to support innovative academic research and industrial technology transfer initiatives in Flanders around AI.

 It focuses on four main research challenges in the field of AI: